Electric bell: Single-stroke bells

 The first commercial electric bells were used for railway signalling, between signal boxes.
 Complex bell codes were used to indicate the types of train passing between signal boxes, and the destinations to which they should be routed.

 These were single-stroke bells: applying current to an electromagnet pulled the bell's clapper against the bell or gong and gave one chime.
 The bell did not ring continuously, but only with a single ring, until current was applied again.
 To sustain the tone, these bells were usually much larger than are used today with interrupter bells.
 Bells, gongs and spiral chimes could all be used, giving a distinct tone for each instrument.

 A simple development of the single-stroke bell was the sprung bell.
 This had previously been used, mechanically actuated, for servant-call bells in large houses.
 Instead of working a clapper, the electromagnet shook the whole bell, which was mounted on a flexible spiral spring.
 The inertia of the heavy bell on the light spring would continue ringing for some seconds after the stroke.
 Although the sound would rapidly die away, the visible trembling of the bell could indicate which bell had been rung, amongst a panel of several.

 Telephones

-Landline telephone bells were powered by 60 to 500 volts RMS at between 16 to 25 Hertz AC. and a different design, the polarised bell, was used.
+Landline telephone bells were powered by 60 to 500 volts RMS at between 16 and 25 Hertz AC. and a different design, the polarised bell, was used.
 These have an armature containing a permanent magnet, so that this is alternately attracted and repelled by each half-phase and different polarity of the supply.
 In practice, the armature is arranged symmetrically with two poles of opposite polarity facing each end of the coil, so that each may be attracted in turn.
 No contact breaker is required, so such bells are reliable for long service.
 In some countries, notably the UK, the clapper struck two different sized bells in turn giving a very distinctive ring.